 In this interactive and animated object, students distribute the valence electrons in simple covalent molecules with one central atom.
 Six rules are followed to show the bonding and nonbonding electrons in Lewis dot structures.
 The process is well illustrated with eight worked examples and two interactive practice problems.

-Parallel Circuit Analysis Practice Problems: Circuit #7
+Parallel Circuit Analysis Practice Problems Part 2

-In this interactive object, learners solve for total resistance and current, the current through each resistor, the voltage across each resistor, and the power dissipated by each resistor.
+In this interactive object, students work 11 practice problems and solve for total resistance and current, the current through each resistor, the voltage across each resistor, and the power dissipated.